Grottes de Fontirou

 Description

 The Grottes de Fontirou is a karst cave with extraordinary speleothems.
 Beneath the normal stalactites and stalagmites it boasts eccentrics (helictites), aragonites, and various draperies.
 The horizontal cave passage is located 20 m below ground.
-Quite exceptional are some roots of plants on the surface, which grew into the cave because it offers humidity year round.
+Quite exceptional are some roots of plants from the surface, which grew into the cave because it offers humidity year round.
+Most are obviously from the 100-year-old oaks which grow in the wooded park.

 The cave has a museum which was opened in 2018 and shows historical scenes in miniature.
 There are other sights at this location, which make it a popular weekend destination for families.
-It has a 18-hole minigolf on site, an animal park and Z'animoland, a amusement park.
+It has an 18-hole minigolf on site, and Z'animoland, an animal park and amusement park is only 200 m down the road.
+There is a combo ticket available.